 Once your flights are booked please forward a copy of your itinerary to firstname.lastname@example.org.

-Out of country medical insurance is required and we must submit proof for each participant.
+Out of country medical insurance is required.
 We strongly recommend that you obtain cancellation and interruption insurance to protect your investment.

 Use this link to request an insurance quote.

 Guests are accommodated in a tented lodge which offers incredible game viewing and sensational star-gazing opportunities to all who visit!
 There are four two-sleeper tents each with an en-suite bathroom (rooms are shared between guests).
 There is a kitchen and dining tent, a shaded outdoor section for guests to relax, and a boma for outdoor dining.
 There is electricity and hot water at the lodge, and safe drinking water is available.
 Catered and self-catered options are available.